-Several studies have shown that individuals infected with SARS-CoV-2 develop neutralizing antibodies (8, 9), and that, up to 8 months later, most individuals who recover from COVID-19 have evidence of humoral immunological memory (10-14).
+Several studies have shown that individuals infected with SARS-CoV-2 develop neutralizing antibodies (7, 8), and that, up to 8 months later, most individuals who recover from COVID-19 have evidence of humoral immunological memory (9-13).
 However, many of these studies involve small numbers of participants and suffer from loss to follow up.
 Therefore, it is still not clear what percentage of people with COVID-19 do have detectable antibodies against SARS-CoV-2 after recovery.

-Even though antibodies are necessary for sterilizing immunity against SARS-CoV-2, there is an increasing understanding of the role played by both cellular and humoral components of the adaptive immune response in fighting off infection by the SARS-

-CoV-2 virus (10, 15-18).
-Although the cellular immune response usually lags behind the humoral immune response by several days, there is evidence that even when there are no circulating antibodies, circulating memory T cells provide protection against clinical disease and death from infection by the hepatitis B virus (19).
-This is likely to be true for SARS-CoV-2 which can progress relatively slowly to severe disease status, in a median of about 19 days (20), as this gives the cellular immune response the time it requires to muster.
-Findings from the few available studies suggest that it is likely that most individuals develop immunological memory to SARS-CoV-2 in the form of CD4+ and CD8+ T cells (10, 18).
+There is an increasing understanding of the role played by both cellular and humoral components of the adaptive immune response against SARS-CoV-2 infection (9, 14-17).
+Evidence suggests that even when there are no circulating antibodies, circulating memory T cells provide protection against clinical disease and death from infection by hepatitis B virus (18).
+This is likely to be true for SARS-CoV-2 which can progress relatively slowly to severe disease status, in a median of about 19 days (19), as this gives the cellular immune response the time it requires to muster.
+Findings from the few available studies suggest that it is likely that most individuals develop immunological memory to SARS-CoV-2 in the form of CD4+ and CD8+ T cells (9, 17).
 However, it is not yet clear what proportion of people who recover from COVID-19 have detectable cellular immunological memory to SARS-CoV-2 and for how long.

 Measuring the proportions of individuals with evidence of immunological memory of SARS-CoV-2 gives a relatively good idea of immunity against the virus after recovery.
-However, measuring the risk of reinfection provided a better way of measuring immunity to COVID-19 after recovery.
-Initial findings from earlier studies suggested that reinfection with SARS-CoV-2 was not rare (21-24), and this was worsened by sensational news reporting.
-However, a growing understanding of COVID-19 has allayed these initial fears as most of early cases were more likely to be due to either prolonged viral shedding or reactivation of an incompletely cleared virus, that may have been harbored in the nasal cavity, termed repositivity (25-27).
-Repositive cases may not be as worrying as true reinfections, but it is still important to understand how prevalent these cases are, and whether they are infective or not.
-Evidence from several case studies suggest that reinfection is still possible, with several confirmed reinfections having been reported so far (23, 24).
-Establishing reinfection prevalence is a difficult process in epidemiological studies as this requires viral sequencing from both the primary and secondary infection during large longitudinal cohorts (28), and not many studies can afford to do this on a large scale.
-Emerging data from a few large cohort studies (29-31) has shown that the prevalence of reinfection by SARS-CoV-2 lies anywhere between <1% and 5%.
-It is still not clear what proportion of individuals with COVID-19 get re-infected by the virus and if the protective immunity from previous infection by SARS-CoV-2 wanes over time.
-Longitudinal studies of the main seasonal coronaviruses; HCoV-NL63, HCoV-229E, HCoV-OC43 and HCoV-HKU1, have shown that acquired immunity is short lived and reinfection occurs more frequently after six to 12 months of recovery (32).
-This could be due to strain variation, which increases the risk of reinfection, a situation that may be similar to SARS-CoV-2 where divergent variants (33-35) have developed.
+An alternative way is through the measurement of the risk of reinfection after recovery from COVID-19.
+Initial findings from earlier studies suggested that reinfection with SARS-CoV-2 was not rare (20-23), and this was worsened by sensational news reporting.
+However, a growing understanding of COVID-19 has allayed these initial fears as most of early cases were more likely to be due to either prolonged viral shedding or reactivation of an incompletely cleared virus, that may have been harbored in the nasal cavity, termed repositivity (24-26).
+While repositive cases may not be as worrying as true reinfections, it is still important to understand how prevalent these cases are, and whether they are infective or not.
+Evidence from several case studies suggest that reinfection is still possible, with several confirmed reinfections having been reported so far (22, 23).
+Establishing reinfection prevalence is a difficult process in epidemiological studies as this requires viral sequencing from both the primary and secondary infection during large longitudinal cohorts (27), and not many studies can afford to do this on a large scale.
+Emerging data from a few large cohort studies (28-30) has shown that the prevalence of reinfection by SARS-CoV-2 lies anywhere between <1% and 5%.
+It is still not clear what proportion of individuals with COVID-19 get reinfected by the virus and if the protective immunity from previous infection by SARS-CoV-2 wanes over time.
+Longitudinal studies of the main seasonal coronaviruses; HCoV-NL63, HCoV-229E, HCoV-OC43 and HCoV-HKU1, have shown that acquired immunity is short lived and reinfection occurs more frequently after six to 12 months of recovery (31).
+This could be due to strain variation, which increases the risk of reinfection, a situation that may be similar to SARS-CoV-2 where divergent variants (32-34) have developed.
+Endemic human coronaviruses have seasonal outbreaks (35-38), but it is not yet clear whether SAR-CoV-2 will follow a similar pattern (39).